XLNS-XYZ/Enfield/Development/Project Outline.md

 # Development Project Outline
 This document should not be shared and should be kept confidencial.

-This project outlines the basis of what the objectives and issues that the development process of Enfield may encounter.
+This project outlines the basis of what the objectives and issues that the development process of Hackney may encounter.
 It is important to address these issues in a provocative manner so that **appropriate** forms of assets are created, preventing the waste of time.

 Places
 ---
-During the Enfield development, Three seperate places will be created:
+During the Hackney development, Three seperate places will be created:

-* **Enfield Public Release Server**
+* **Hackney Public Release Server**
-* **Enfield Alpha Testing Server**
+* **Hackney Alpha Testing Server**
-* **Enfield Asset Testing Server**
+* **Hackney Asset Testing Server**

 It is important to not directly edit in the Public Release server.
 Changes to the game should be made on the Alpha server and **satisfied**, be published towards the Public Release Server.

-Enfield Asset Testing Server will be made for checking external assets, this documentation will cover that process.
+Hackney Asset Testing Server will be made for checking external assets, this documentation will cover that process.

 Error Free Environment
 ---
-In order to save time during the development process, Enfield may use previous assets of previous games.
+In order to save time during the development process, Hackney may use previous assets of previous games.
 Each individual asset must be tested for the following:

 * Internal Errors (Script Errors, Efficacy),
 * Appropriate Part Count,